-Miguel Piñero was a playwright, actor, and co-founder of the Nuyorican Poets Café with Miguel Algarín
+Miguel Piñero was a playwright, actor, and cofounder of the Nuyorican Poets Café with Miguel Algarín

 , Pedro Pietri

 , and others.
 Born in Gurabo, Puerto Rico, he and his family moved to the Lower East Side of Manhattan when he was four.
 He father later abandoned the family, leaving Piñero to steal food for his family.
-Piñero later became affiliated with a gang and committed many robberies with friends, and convicted of robbery in 1964 and again in 1972; during his second incarceration, he wrote the play Short Eyes
+Piñero later became affiliated with a gang and committed many robberies with friends, and convicted of robbery in 1964 and again in 1972.
+During his second incarceration, he wrote the play Short Eyes

-as part of the inmates playwriting workshop, and upon his parole in 1973, the play was presented in several New York City venues; the play would be nominated for six Tony Awards, and wining the New York Drama Critics Circle Award and an Obie Award for the best play of the year.
+as part of the inmates playwriting workshop, and upon his parole in 1973, the play was presented in several New York City venues; the play would be nominated for six Tony Awards, and winning the New York Drama Critics Circle Award and an Obie Award for the best play of the year.

 Piñero soon followed this success with a rush of plays, including Sideshow (1974), The Guntower (1976), The Sun Always Shines for the Cool (1976), Eulogy for a Small-Time Thief (1977), and Playland Blues (1980).
-He also co-edited Nuyorican Poetry: An Anthology of Puerto Rican Words and Feelings (1975).
+He also coedited Nuyorican Poetry: An Anthology of Puerto Rican Words and Feelings (1975).